regmtait/HullArtCircle/06-meetings.md

 permalink: /meetings/
 ---

-We meet at our studio at 6:45pm on every Monday and Wednesday evening.
+We meet at our studios at 6:45pm on every Monday and Wednesday evening.
 We offer no tuition, but we always have a portrait model, and occasionally, once a month a life model.

-The studio is in NAPA on Anlaby Road, the former College of Arts and Crafts (next to the former Tower Cinema).
-The studio is equipped with easels and donkeys, and we have a secure storage cupboard.

 We also have a day-time life drawing session, again once a month.
 This morning session is open to non-members.
 There is an additional cost of £5 per session to cover the room hire.

+## Studio locations

+We meet at two different locations—the old Endeavour High School on Beverley Road for Monday evenings, and the Methodist Church Hall in Hessle each Wednesday ([details](/contact/))

 ## Model fees